Cognitive Behavioral Therapy

 Cognitive behavioral therapy is a type of therapy that is effective for most addiction syndromes.
 It can be useful for both adult and adolescent patients.
 According to the National Institute on Drug Abuse, the strategies learned in CBT help patients stay sober and gain better life skills.

 CBT is an effective program because it can easily be molded to the needs of the patient and their addiction.
 This therapy is ideal for those with co-occurring mental disorders, as it can be modified to deal with both issues.
-According to the National Institutes of Health, cognitive behavioral therapy can involve both individual and group treatments.
+According to the Psychiatric Clinics of North America, cognitive behavioral therapy can involve both individual and group treatments.
 Some common options include motivational interventions, contingency management, and Relapse Prevention (RP).

 How Does A Cognitive Behavioral Therapy Treatment Plan for Substance Abuse Work?